Investment risks inside super

 FAQs

 The Standard Risk Measure is based on industry standards to allow super members to compare investment options that are expected to deliver a similar number of negative annual returns over any 20-year period.
-Each investment option provided by AMP super includes a Standard Risk Measure.
+Each investment option provided by AMP Super includes a Standard Risk Measure.

 It’s not a complete assessment of investment risk and members should still make sure they are comfortable with the risks and potential losses associated with their chosen investments.